 Cost vs. flexibility

 Some say that buying as you go will automatically be more expensive.
 That’s true in some cases, but it all depends on your trip.
 Each trip is completely different and can be manipulated in order to get the best price.
-In our RTW Airfare Report, we actually found the buy as you go option the cheapest for the routes we searched.

 All you need to know about RTW tickets